 Third Step: The Adoption Coordinator will evaluate the available dogs that we have up for adoption and select those that would be a good match for your situation.
 He will contact you with one or more choices for you to consider, and will provide you with information on their personality, and appropriateness for other pets and children in the household.
 We do not have a central holding facility where our dogs are housed, so we do not have the luxury to allow you to meet, look at and pick out the specific dog in advance — since 1990 we have successfully placed dogs by phone with descriptions and pictures.
 You can make a request for a dog from the website that has caught your eye, but it is our Adoption Coordinator’s job to make sure each greyhound is a good fit for each household.
 He is our Matchmaker!!

 Once you decide a specific greyhound is the one you want, our Adoption Coordinator will set a date and time for your adoption.
-We do ALL adoptions on Friday evenings after 4:30 pm at PetCo at 1835 E Guadalupe Rd, Tempe, AZ (corner of McClintock & Guadalupe).
+We do adoptions on weekend mornings at PetCo at 1835 E Guadalupe Rd, Tempe, AZ (corner of McClintock & Guadalupe) or at our Nail Clinics.
 The foster family will bring your greyhound to PetCo and that is when you will meet your new pet.
 Obviously, if you do not like the dog and change your mind, we won’t force you to take the dog home — but we have to tell you that is a very rare event.

-The Orientation: We REQUIRE that all new AAGI adopters (even if you have had greyhounds from a different organization) take our New Adopter Orientation which is held Friday evenings at 6:00 pm at PetCo on McClintock & Guadalupe in Tempe (we now offer virtual Orientations via web meetings).
-The presentation lasts about one hour and fifteen minutes and is intended to inform you what to expect when adopting a retired racing greyhound, including their background and some of the things that make them unique from other dog breeds.
-We encourage you to do this prior to your adoption night.
+The Orientation: We REQUIRE that all new AAGI adopters (even if you have had greyhounds from a different organization) take our New Adopter Orientation which now virtual via web meetings.
+The presentation lasts about an hour and is intended to inform you what to expect when adopting a retired racing greyhound, including their background and some of the things that make them unique from other dog breeds.
+We encourage you to do this prior to your adoption.
 This is also an excellent place to learn more if you are not sure a Greyhound is right for you.

 We want to make your adoption process smooth and successful and we hope we are building relationships that will last for many years.